LittleTealeaf/ddoManager/.github/ISSUE_TEMPLATE/crash-report.md

 ---
 name: Crash report
 about: Create a report to help us improve
-title: '[CRASH] '
+title: "[CRASH] "
-labels: 'crash'
+labels: ''
-assignees: 'LittleTealeaf'
+assignees: LittleTealeaf

 ---

 **Background**
 What were you just doing when this happened?